How about: Vilamoura Home Page > Vilamoura Sights > Vilamoura Beaches > Vilamoura 1 week > Airport to Vilamoura

 The Praia de Vilamoura

-The Praia de Vilamoura beach is a large sandy beach located between the Vilamoura marina and the fishing port of Quarteira.
-This is the most popular beach of the region as it is the closest beach to many of the major hotels, which also means it can get very busy during the summer months.
+The Praia de Vilamoura beach is a beach located between the mouth of the Vilamoura marina and the fishing port of Quarteira.
+This outstanding beach offers soft golden sands, clean sea waters and excellent tourists facilities.
+As the beach is the closest beach to the many of hotel complexes, it can get very busy in the summer season.

 Praia de Quarteira